139708/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that reads environment variables
+Script that lists local variables